 Much of the research on turmeric and curcumin revolves around the obesity epidemic.
-But what if you’re not obese and just looking to shed a few pounds?
+What if you’re not obese and just looking to shed a few pounds?

 Risks of Taking Turmeric

-Generally, turmeric is very safe and free of serious side effects.
+Generally! turmeric for weight loss is very safe and free of serious side effects.
 Some people have reported increased nausea and diarrhea after taking turmeric after long-term use in high doses.
-If you have a suffer from any of the following conditions or if you are pregnant, you should consult a medical professional before incorporating more turmeric into your diet.
+If you have a suffer from any of the following conditions or if you are pregnant! you should consult a medical professional before incorporating more turmeric for weight loss and into your diet.

 Suggestions for Use

 The easiest way to incorporate more of turmeric’s active ingredient, curcumin, into your diet is by eating more deliciously spicy dishes.
-However, there are several other effective ways to consume this health-enhancing spice:
+But! there are several other effective ways to consume this health-enhancing spice:

-Although more research is needed to verify the promising health benefits of turmeric in the human body, it holds more potential than pretty much any other spice on the market.
+Although more research is needed to verify the promising health benefits of turmeric for weight loss, it holds more potential than pretty much any other spice on the market.
 Americans spend tens of billions of dollars on health care related to obesity and metabolic syndrome.
-Turmeric offers hope that there is a weight loss remedy that is safer, more affordable, and more natural.
+Turmeric for weight loss offers a diet remedy that is safer, more affordable, and more natural.

-Since there are already many manufacturers producing turmeric supplements, choosing one can be a little confusing.
-Turmeric’s active ingredient, curcumin, is normally found in concentrations of 5%, meaning that supplements only containing turmeric powder will only have 5% curcumin.
-Look for supplements that have 90-95% curcumin, since this heightened dosage will help your body reap the full health benefits of this powerful spice.
+There are already many manufacturers producing turmeric supplements.
+Choosing one can be a little confusing.
+Turmeric’s active ingredient, curcumin.
+Is normally found in concentrations of 5%, meaning that supplements only containing turmeric powder will only have 5% curcumin.
+Look for supplements that have 90-95% curcumin.
+This heightened dosage will help your body reap the full health benefits of this powerful spice.